somudatta06/radius/replit.md

-# GeoPulse - AI Visibility Analyzer
+# Radius - AI Visibility Analyzer

 ## Overview
-GeoPulse is a production-ready SaaS application designed to analyze a brand's visibility across major AI platforms (ChatGPT, Claude, Gemini, and Perplexity).
+Radius is a production-ready SaaS application designed to analyze a brand's visibility across major AI platforms (ChatGPT, Claude, Gemini, and Perplexity).
 It achieves this by scraping websites, identifying competitors using OpenAI's GPT models and Tracxn data, and generating detailed, actionable insights presented through a modern dashboard.
 The project's core purpose is to provide businesses with a clear understanding of how their brand is perceived and recommended by AI, enabling them to enhance their AI presence and competitive standing.

 ## User Preferences
 Preferred communication style: Simple, everyday language.